mshangle1/watchmen/WATCHMEN_STEPS.md

 ---

-- **I query for String "sql_query" and store result as "key" in scenario scope"**
+- **I query for String "sql_query" and store result as "key" in the scenario scope"**
     - Resolve placeholders for sql_query.
 If SQL provided as a file (*.sql) - locate file and read from file SQL query (one query per file).
       Execute SQL query.
 Cast result to String.
 Save result in Scenario Scope as a key.

    - Examples:

-             I query for String "SELECT CustomerName FROM Customers WHERE id=1234" and store result as "CustomerName" in scenario scope
+             I query for String "SELECT CustomerName FROM Customers WHERE id=1234" and store result as "CustomerName" in the scenario scope
-             I query for Integer "data/{{env}}/query_CustomerName.sql" and store result as "Customerid" in scenario scop
+             I query for Integer "data/{{env}}/query_CustomerName.sql" and store result as "Customerid" in the scenario scop

     "env" has to be provided on config.properties or as a runtime variable,